• Skip to main content

 The above procedure makes sure that whenever a high voltage surge appears within the mains line, the fuse is blown of in order to prevent the surge from reaching the load and damaging it.

-This takes care of the surge aresstor or controller design, now let's learn how this surge level may be recorded for knowing the exact measure of this surge.
+This takes care of the surge aresstor or controller design, now I have explained how this surge level may be recorded for knowing the exact measure of this surge.

 Measuring and Monitoring Surge Voltage